BIRDIE ABU: Model fitting

 where ‘summer’ is an indicator variable that takes on the value 1 in summer and 0 in winter, and ‘winter’ is the opposite.
 We then define abundance dynamics as:

-We impose relatively smooth changes in abundance by defining autocorrelation in \(\beta_t\) and \(\xi_t\) terms over time.
-In addition, we define a mean reverting process whereby the populations at a certain site tend to revert to a site-specific mean or “preferred” abundance \(\psi_{(s)t}\) in summer and \(\psi_{wt}\) in winter.
+We impose relatively smooth changes in abundance by defining autocorrelation in and terms over time.
+In addition, we define a mean reverting process whereby the populations at a certain site tend to revert to a site-specific mean or “preferred” abundance in summer and in winter.
 This specification is important to prevent estimated populations to explode in periods with missing data.
 These mean abundances may change occasionally, as we will see below.

-We then define the expected change in summer population (the winter population evolves similarly) as \[\zeta_t' = \psi_{(s)t} - s_t\] We define certain persistence in population trends such that \[\beta_{t+1} = \beta_t + \phi_s(\zeta_t' - \beta_t) + \zeta_t\] where \(\zeta_t \sim N(0, \sigma_{\zeta}^2)\) and \(\phi_s\) lies between zero and one, and controls how quickly the population reverts back to the mean.
+We then define the expected change in summer population (the winter population evolves similarly) as We define certain persistence in population trends such that where and lies between zero and one, and controls how quickly the population reverts back to the mean.

 Finally, we define a jump process, whereby population can present sudden changes in abundance that do not conform to the general temporal pattern.
 These changes are frequent in waterbird populations and, although possibly associated the conditions at the sites, it is challenging to understand the drivers behind them.
 We define

-\[\textrm{jump}_{(s)t} = \textrm{I}_{(s)t}z_{(s)t}\] where \(\textrm{I}_{(s)t} \sim \textrm{Bernoulli}(p_s)\) and \(z_{(s)t} \sim N(0, \sigma_{jump_s}^2)\).
-We make \(p_s\) be a small probability (with its prior) and \(\sigma_{jump_s}\) large relative to \(\sigma_{\zeta}\) to favour few, large jumps rather than frequent small ones.
+where and .
+We make be a small probability (with its prior) and large relative to to favour few, large jumps rather than frequent small ones.

 These jumps in the population may stick for some time, meaning that they affect the mean abundance of the sites.
 Therefore, once a jump in a population is observed, the new level becomes the mean and we need a new jump to go back to the original mean.
 In this way we ensure that deviating from the mean and coming back to it are captured as two separate jumps and not necessarily as a jump and a mean reversion.
 Therefore,

-\[\psi_{(s)t+1} = \psi_{(s)t} + \textrm{jump}_{(s)t}\] In order to capture population jumps in the changes represented by \(\beta\) we set
+In order to capture population jumps in the changes represented by we set

-Note that this is for reporting purposes only, which is important because we don’t want jumps to be considered in the update step for \(\beta_t\) (see expression above for _{t+1}).
+Note that this is for reporting purposes only, which is important because we don’t want jumps to be considered in the update step for (see expression above for _{t+1}).

 The model for the winter population is similar to the summer one

-\[\lambda_{t+1} = \lambda_t + \phi_w(\xi_t' - \lambda_t) + \xi_t\] where \(\xi_t \sim N(0, \sigma_{\xi}^2)\) and \(\phi_w\) lies between zero and one, and controls how quickly the population reverts back to the mean.
+where and lies between zero and one, and controls how quickly the population reverts back to the mean.

 There can also be jumps in the winter populations given by

-\[\textrm{jump}_{(w)t} = \textrm{I}_{(w)t}z_{(w)t}\] where \(\textrm{I}_{(w)t} \sim \textrm{Bernoulli}(p_w)\) and \(z_{(w)t} \sim N(0, \sigma_{jump_w}^2)\).
-We make \(p_w\) be a small probability (with its prior) and \(\sigma_{jump_s}\) large relative to \(\sigma_{\xi}\).
+where and .
+We make be a small probability (with its prior) and large relative to .

 These jumps may also stick to the population as

-\[\psi_{(w)t+1} = \psi_{(w)t} + \textrm{jump}_{(w)t}\] And they are incorporated into \(\lambda_t\) for reporting purposes, such that
+And they are incorporated into for reporting purposes, such that